Remembering When Michael Jordan Lost His Last Playoff Series. It Must Have Been The Shoes!

 The Bulls did make the wise decision to keep Chi-Town’s Batman and Robin together, and together, they got their revenge on their former teammate and his Magic teammates the following season, when they won 72 games, easily beat the Magic in the playoffs, then went on to win the first of three consecutive NBA championships.

 And most importantly, Jordan never had to wear Penny Hardaway’s shoes again.
 Wait?
 What?
-Yeah, what many people also don’t remember about that series loss to the Magic is he was wearing Nike Air Flight 1 shoes…
+Yeah, what many people also don’t remember about that series loss to the Magic was he was wearing Nike Air Flight 1 shoes…

 After debuting the Air Jordan 11 “Concord” in Game 1 of the 1995 Eastern Conference Semifinals, he switched to the Nike Air Flight One in Game 3 to avoid a fine for not matching his teammates black sneakers.
 These shoes happened to be the signature sneaker of series opponent and rising star Penny Hardaway.
 While Jordan would soon get the “Space Jams,” legend has it that he cut off the pull tab that sported Hardaway’s #1.